mairead/virti-app/README.md

 ## Concerns
 There isn't any STUN server configured in the app as it stands so I was actually surprised when my phone was able to connect over our home wifi.
 Although we have changed our home network since I last tried and failed to get something like this working which may account for that.
 I'd like to understand more about that and I'd like to be able to inspect the network traffic in a clearer way

+Also the last time I tried to implement this feature I had to create an SSL certificate for the STUN service I was using so even though the heroku app is deployed on HTTPS I'd like to understand whether the messaging is actually encrypted and how that works.

 ## Research
 - expand to more than two users